Join the Order!

 The Order of Perpetual Indulgence is more than just a bunch of folk in holy drag.
-Sisters and Brothers do get to enjoy themselves and are undeniably glamourous, but we take our mission to promulgate universal joy and expiate stigmatic guilt seriously.
+We do get to enjoy ourselves and are undeniably glamourous, but we take our mission to promulgate universal joy and expiate stigmatic guilt seriously.
 The Order's year revolves around two dates: Pride Scotia in June and World AIDS Day on December 1st.
 We raise funds for and take part in these two events, pack and distribute safer sex packs, collect for HIV/AIDS organisations and lgbt rights campaigns, and raise awareness of issues in both those fields.

 Okay, already.
 How do I get involved?